eclipse-embed-cdt/web-jekyll/pages/plugins/alternate-install.md

 not be found_), or it will not run properly." %}

-As mentioned before, the recommended way is to use a fresh **Eclipse IDE for C/C++ Developers** for the cross ARM development projects.
+As mentioned before, the recommended way is to use a fresh **Eclipse IDE for C/C++ Developers** for the cross Arm development projects.
 Even if you did so, but especially if you did not do so, it is a good idea to check if you really have the latest version available.
 For this, enter the _Eclipse_ menu and go to **Help** → **Install New Software**